 A selection of AF modes gives you even better support.
 There’s zone focusing, eye-detection, and face tracking.
 You can also touch and drag on the touchscreen to keep moving subjects in focus.

-It does gives you sharp videos with a 4K resolution.
-But the frame rate is limited to 24 fps when shooting at full res.
-That can look sluggish compared to 30 fps 4K video.
+It gives you sharp videos with a 4K resolution.
+But the frame rate is limited to 24 fps, and the 4K mode crops into the sensor rather than using its full width.
+That combination can look sluggish and feel tight compared to the uncropped 4K on the R50.

 Shooting in Full HD does give you a 60 fps option, but you do lose some quality.
 It does have digital video stabilization, which helps you shoot without a tripod or gimbal.